terrencepledger/RoomRoster/README.md

 - **Secrets** – Copy `RoomRoster/Secrets-Example.plist` to `RoomRoster/Secrets.plist` and provide the following value:
   - `SentryDSN` – *(Optional)* The DSN for Sentry crash reporting.
 If omitted, Sentry will not send events.

+Google Sign‑In requests Drive, Sheets, and Gmail scopes so the app can list available spreadsheets, read and update them, and email sales receipts.

 When users sign in, the app lists any spreadsheets shared with them that contain tabs named **Inventory**, **HistoryLog**, **Rooms**, and **Sales**.
 Selecting one of these sheets sets it as the active inventory.

 ## Backend Sheets